philcarter/COMP-109-Syllabus/planning.md

 [Descriptions](#assignment-descriptions) | [Test Schedule](#test-schedule) | [Late Submissions](#late-submissions) | [Emergency Extensions](#emergency-extensions)

 ## Assignment Descriptions:
-###### Module Projects and Training
-**Textbook Project** is created from existing Cengage textbook content.
+**Lesson** is created from existing Cengage textbook content.
 It is designed to promote chapter reading that introduces you to new skills and concepts, and it is normally due on Mondays.
 Other assignments listed below will be due later that same week.
 This assignment will take most of your time every week.
 Average is about 2 to 3 hours.
 (Plan 4 hours)

-**EOM Project** End-of-Module (EOM) projects echo the language and pedagogy of textbook narrative activities.
+**Extra Credit** are End-of-Module (EOM) projects that echo the language and pedagogy of textbook narrative activities.
 Most modules include 2 EOM projects, each covering approximately 50% of the gradable module objectives (more than 90% of module objectives between the 2 EOM projects).
 They take approximately 20-30 minutes to complete; the time will vary by student and number of steps of course.
-These projects are used as additional practice (Plan 1 hour) and are also Extra Credit.
+These projects are used as additional practice.
+(Plan 1 hour)

-**SAM Training** is an interactive training activity for each module.
+**Training** is an interactive training activity for each module.
 It is also used as an assessment for the Tests Modules.
 (Plan 1 hour)

-###### Skills Assessment Manager Projects
-**SAM Projects** measure students’ mastery of module learning objectives.
+**Project** measure students’ mastery of module learning objectives.
 Each project covers over 90% of the gradable module objectives.
 These projects will be the main resource to prepare you for the three semester Capstone Projects.
 SAM Projects take approximately 45-60 minutes to complete.
 (Plan 2 hours)

-**SAM Capstone Projects** measure students’ mastery of learning objectives across multiple modules.
+**Capstone** projects measure students’ mastery of learning objectives across multiple modules.
 Each Capstone project covers key skills across the full level (Introductory, Intermediate, or Advanced) of modules.
 They take approximately 50-75 minutes to complete; the time will vary by student and number of steps.
 SAM Capstone Projects are used as rigorous assessments for the Tests Modules.
 (Plan 2 hours)

 ## Test Schedule:
 Please check the Modules for Test 1 and Test 2 due dates!